-Living out west for the past twenty years or so, I’ve become a believer in protection from the harsh rays of the sun.
+Living out west for the past twenty years or so, I’ve become a believer in protection from the sun’s harsh rays.

-Thanks to my Mediterranean ancestry, I have a light olive complexion that turns to darker olive with any sun exposure.
+Thanks to my Mediterranean ancestry, I have a light olive complexion that turns darker olive with sun exposure.
 However, that does not mean I will not suffer from the ravages of the sun.
-Particularly if done abruptly concerning sun exposure vs gradually over the arc of a season.
+Mainly if done abruptly concerning sun exposure vs. gradually over the season’s arc.

-A lesson early on in my Colorado life is when I did not wear a ball cap when out in downtown Boulder for an afternoon.
+A lesson early on in my Colorado life was when I did not wear a ball cap when out in downtown Boulder for an afternoon.

 I never tried hiding my thinning hair and kept it close-cropped from the start.
 But an afternoon doing “stuff” turned my head a bright red and caused peeling skin.
 I’ve worn wide-brimmed hats when out backpacking but, stupidly, did not think that being outside in cotton and sipping coffee does not mitigate sun damage at 5,000 ft or so in town vs. up in the mountains. 🙂

 So I now have a ball cap always in the car, and if I am outside for more than 10 minutes or so, even in town, I wear a ball cap.

 And, naturally, I am very good about wearing appropriate clothing when in the backcountry.